Author: Jamie B. Gelbtuch

-Project managers share important baseline knowledge such as, “X3.7 Culture can impact the speed of working, the decision-making process, and the impulse to act without appropriate planning.”
+Project managers share important baseline knowledge.
+For example, “X3.7 Culture can impact the speed of working, the decision-making process, and the impulse to act without appropriate planning.”
 Each knowledge area of the PMBOK has a “Tools and Techniques” section.
-However, we don’t often know which tools and techniques will be most effective in any given culture, and more importantly why.
+However, we don’t often know which tools and techniques will be most effective in any given culture.
+And more importantly, why.

-Take time at the beginning of the project to brainstorm word associations with your team.
-Share thoughts on what risk, time, quality, or effective communication mean to everyone and then get on the same page in terms of how to manage the culture of your team.
+So, take time at the beginning of the project to brainstorm word associations with your team.
+Share thoughts on what risk, time, quality, or effective communication mean to everyone.
+Then, get on the same page in terms of how to manage the culture of your team.
 This will mitigate some of the stressors that detract from workplace performance and project success.

 2. Stakeholders extend beyond those involved in the actual project

-In its most basic form, any description of project management includes a discussion about how to manage internal and external stakeholders and address potentially differing needs, communicate effectively, and understand their influence on the project at hand.
+In its most basic form, any description of project management includes a discussion about how to manage internal and external stakeholders.
+For example, addressing potentially differing needs, communicating effectively, and understanding their influence on the project.

 3. A multicultural background does not guarantee global project success

-Rather than focusing solely on a culturally diverse background, look for project managers who are skilled at building relationships throughout an organization, who reconcile many types of differences effectively, and who have succeeded as members or leaders of diverse teams before.
-These project managers will operate with a keen eye toward the cultural impact and be in the best position to coach those alongside them who may be struggling.
+Rather than focusing solely on a culturally diverse background, look for project managers who are skilled at building relationships throughout an organization.
+Look for those who reconcile many types of differences effectively, and who have succeeded as members or leaders of diverse teams before.
+These project managers will operate with a keen eye toward the cultural impact.
+Therefore, they will be in the best position to coach those alongside them who may be struggling.

 4. Culture shock doesn’t discriminate

-Culture shock is the expected reaction to the unknown, and a series of ups and downs that people experience during the transition process.
+Culture shock is the expected reaction to the unknown.
+It’s a series of ups and downs that people experience during the transition process.
 Symptoms may include general depression, under or over eating, anger towards locals and inability to relate, or lowering of self-esteem levels.
 People feel discouraged and ineffective in areas of their lives where they once felt that they were productive and thriving.
-We often tell ourselves that culture shock won’t have an impact on an assignment because a project manager speaks the language of the destination, has already been working with this team remotely, has made several previous trips to the new country, or has successfully completed several other overseas transfers.
+We often tell ourselves that culture shock won’t have an impact on an assignment because a project manager speaks the language of the destination.
+Or, the person has already been working with this team remotely, has made several previous trips to the new country, or has successfully completed several other overseas transfers.